Time: 10 am - Rain or Shine!

 Spencer, Ohio 44275

-Welcome to the greatest Field Day an anywhere!
-Sometimes things are so good you have to do it again and the 2019 event with Albert Robertson was just such an event.
+Welcome to the greatest Field Day anywhere!
+An event of this size is always an adventure, to learn all you can and have fun while your doing it!
 The LCBA/QRC Field Day is really an event for everyone because it has something for everybody.
 Held here at Queen Right Colonies, a 17-acre century farm, in conjunction with the Great Lorain County Beekeepers Association.
 Get ready for more door prizes, more games, more to see and do than any beekeeping event anywhere.
 In addition, there are non-beekeeping events and things to see and do, such as Alpaca Shearing Demo, Tours of the Farm, meet our menagerie of livestock that include Prevost Squirrels, Mouflon Sheep, Muntjac Deer, Fallow Deer, Zebu Cattle, White Peacocks, Pygmy Goats, Red Fox, Aoudad Sheep, various species of birds, more White Homing Pigeons than you will see anywhere in one place, plus it is all FREE.
 Tour an authentic Amish starter home, which has been converted into an Antique & Gift Shop.
 As you can see, this is not just an event for beekeepers, but for friends and family as well.
 The emphasis will always be on beekeeping and everyone is welcome here.

 We are also fortunate to have Peggy Garnes, OSBA president.
 Peggy is a beekeeper with 20 years experience keeping 140 colonies, queen breeder, nuc producer, and traveling speaker for OSBA and past Western Reserve Representative.
 Peggy will do a two part open hive class on, “Assessing (Part 1) and Maintaining (Part 2) Colony Health.”

 Another highlight to this year’s event will be the addition of Tim Arheit.
 Tim is a past president of OSBA and a part of the OSBA traveling speaker program as well as the current webmaster of OSBA.
 Tim will do a one hour, open hive demonstration on the topic of, “How and When to Requeen.”